Skip to main content

 The Archdiocese of Denver has begun the deliberate process of restoring the order of the sacraments of initiation to their proper theological and historical order (following Baptism, Reconciliation in second grade, Confirmation and Eucharist in third grade).

-To watch a video about the Restored Order and to read the Pastoral Letter “Saints Among Us” from Archbishop Aquila click below.
+To watch a video about the Restored Order, and to read the Pastoral Letter “Saints Among Us” from Archbishop Aquila, please click the link below.

 THE RESTORED ORDER